suvraadeep/Attendance-System-Using-Code-39-Barcode/README.md

-# Course-ChatBot using Llama-2 7B model
+# Attendance System Using Code 39 Barcode

 This Project about Attendance System is utilizing Barcode Scanning method is a Python project tailored for college students and professors (Professors dataset not available hence thispart is Pending).
 Employing tkinter and pyzbar libraries, it captures barcode information from ID cards through a camera and fetches corresponding details from an Excel sheet.
 This automated system efficiently updates attendance records in Excel, streamlining the process and minimizing errors.
 Customized for Core Courses, it provides a user-friendly solution for effective attendance management in educational institutions.

 #  Primary contributions
 1. Automated Attendance Management System: Implements automated attendance tracking to save time and minimize errors.